Get 10% off a First Aid Certificate

 When working with horses, whether as a groom or an employer, we do need to acknowledge the physical risks we put ourselves and others in, often in remote locations.
 We have all seen the gory pictures, we don’t need reminding and most of us have at least one story to tell.
 Beyond financial considerations, let’s not forget that we need to look after ourselves and each other most of us do love horses, but we love life more!

 One day you or someone you pass this on to will be really glad you read this…honestly!
-Resident blogger Emily Taylor takes a closer look.
-Over to you Emily…
+Resident blogger Kelly Wallace Horne takes a closer look.
+Over to you Kelly…

 Which Groom at your yard is a First Aider?